anthill/6element/user_research/Persona/primaryPersonaFamilyFather.md

 ![father](../Pictures/primaryPersona.jpeg)

 By Daniel varon forero (Own work) [CC BY-SA 3.0 (http://creativecommons.org/licenses/by-sa/3.0)], via Wikimedia Commons
 ## " I use to go to the same RC for years now but I always forget opening time.
-Checking that bins are not full is also comforting because I hate wasting my time! "
+Checking that waiting is not to long is also comforting because I hate wasting my time! "

 **Personality**